dontkme/EANMD/README.md

 ```
 </details>

-## Running Tests
+## Running Test

-To run tests, run the following command
+To run the test, run the following command in the terminal:

 <details>
 <summary>0.
 Download reference genome and GTF annotation, if you don't have them before.</summary>